brevzin/cpp_proposals/3603_consteval_only/consteval-only.md

 That is:

-* A `constexpr` variable is usable at run-time, except when it's not (when it is a reflection).
+* A `constexpr` variable is usable at run-time, except when it's not (when it has consteval-only type.
+That is: it is a reflection).
 * A `consteval` function is usable at compile-time, except when it's not (as we've seen earlier, when the way in which it is used requires initializing a `constexpr` variable).

 Changing `c` to ill-formed (why we insist on trying to do this for C++26) allows us to have a clean model. `constexpr` means usable at runtime or compile-time and `consteval` means usable at compile-time.
 The additional rules we can derive on top of `consteval` variables allow us to more consistently use compile-time only values at compile-time also.